idenyigabriel/idenyigabriel/README.md

 **What i may lack in knowledge, i make up in my willingness to learn, dedication to my work and passion to keep improving.**
 **Looking forward to beign involved in your next big thing!
 Interested in working together?
 Lets have a talk.**

-- I’m currently working on a coll project.
+- I’m currently working on a cool project.
 It's a secret :wink:
 - I’m currently learning React to provide UX experinence to user!
 - 📫 How to reach me: *idenyigabriel@gmail.com*